sugarlabs/turtleblocksjs/tutcompsite/easy-temp.md

 </tr>
 <tr>
 <td style="text-align:center">Make the turtle move north West by 200 units using the blocks you learned about the previous two stages that is both the forward and right block.</td>
-<td style="text-align:center">The SETXY Block in the turtle palette is used to move the turtle to the given co-ordinates passed as an argument to the <a href="http://block.It">block.It</a> is one of the basic turtle command.</td>
+<td style="text-align:center">The SETXY Block in the turtle palette is used to move the turtle to the given co-ordinates passed as an argument to the block.
+It is one of the basic turtle command.</td>
 <td style="text-align:center">Boxes let you store an object, e.g., a number, and then refer to the object by using the name of the box.Learn about boxes by using them in the above exercise.</td>
 </tr>
 <tr>